Jyou965/machine_learning_on_chain_analysis_price_prediction_btc/README.md

   ![perceptronsBacktest](https://github.com/Jyou965/machine_learning_price_prediction_btc/blob/main/supporting_files/screenshots/perceptrons%20backtesting.png)

-3. Key drivers of BTC prices:
+3. Key drivers of BTC price:

   The following charts from Lasso Regressor and Random Forrest Regressor demonstrated that the top three drivers of BTC prices are Hash Rate, Circulating Supply and Transaction Volume, all of which fall into Network Health, the bottom level of the Ark Framework pyramid.
-It also indicates that Network Effect is a bigger driver for BTC prices than stock-to-flow.
+It also indicates that Network Effect is a bigger driver for BTC price than stock-to-flow.

   ![lassocoefficient](https://github.com/Jyou965/machine_learning_price_prediction_btc/blob/main/supporting_files/screenshots/lasso%20coefficient.png)